getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 I ended up throwing those prop requirements.
 Requiring manual bounds had too many downsides, and it's a bad API.

 First of all, how would developers decide these bounds?
 Why wouldn't they always set the minimum as `0` and the maximum as some-impractically-large-number?
+What's the point of and _auto_ sized text if it's not fully auto?

 Second of all, it creates unpleasant limits.
 The problem I ran into immediately is that I set a maximum bound too low, and was then confused why my auto-sized numbers weren't big enough.

 Third of all, this means there are _two_ APIs.
 The first API is through CSS, by creating a positioned parent element in HTML.
 The second API is through React's props.
 That's no good.
 I liked the idea of CSS as the main API, so I didn't want to _also_ have a second API to fiddle with.

 I ended up setting `minFontSize` to 0, and `maxFontSize` to the height of the parent component.
 Easy!
 The API is to set `position: relative;` (or any other position) on the parent, and `AutoSizedText` naturally fills the parent completely.